pixl8/Preside-Documentation/docs/02.devguides/30.auditing/page.md

 title: Using the audit trail system
 ---

-As of v10.7.0, PresideCMS comes with an audit trail system that allows you to log the activity of your admin users and display that activity in the admin:
+As of v10.7.0, Preside comes with an audit trail system that allows you to log the activity of your admin users and display that activity in the admin:

 ![Screenshot showing audit trail in action](images/screenshots/auditTrail.png)